 The progression could be read as a comment on her artistic evolution, from early shocks and thrills to the relative quiet of middle-aged reflection, and on personal changes, from the absurdity and cruelty of her long-term relationship with an allegedly abusive Genesis P-Orridge to later domesticity with Carter.
 It might be a weakness that the record takes all of the complication and instability of its author’s life and reduces it to something approaching a linear narrative.
 Then again, the imposition of a sense of order on these experiences is undercut somewhat by the record’s early discordance – even as it finishes in an ambient wash, some unease lingers with the listener.

 The strongest tracks are those that contain elements from both ends of this narrative, working to represent the discomposure and fitfulness of an artist’s maturation.
 ‘Sophic Ripple’ and ‘Split’ are most convincing in this regard; both delicately balance beauty and dissonance, substituting the early tracks’ exacting percussive repetition for open-endedness, while losing little of their kinetic energy and developing their exploratory impulses.

 Tutti emphasised the importance of a primal physicality to her work while speaking to Pitchfork in 2017: “…when you take away all the superficiality of the internet, consumerism, and everything else we’re given, we are just beings who need to interact with one another, to physically feel one another.
 That’s what I always tap into”.
-The desire to feel – or, indeed, to be felt – is evident throughout her oeuvre.
-Here, this sense of intrinsic, bodily yearning is as present as ever – mellowed, perhaps, but no less sublime.
+The desire to feel – or to be felt – is evident throughout her oeuvre.
+Here, this sense of intrinsic, bodily yearning is as present as ever – mellowed, perhaps, but no less vital.
 Seán Kennedy